Crafting User Interfaces and Brand Development for the Pensions Dashboards Programme

-The secondary typeface Bree font is used on headings from H1 to H3 to better reflect the brand on the website.
+The secondary typeface, Bree, is employed for headings ranging from H1 to H3, enhancing the brand representation across the website.

-The Pensions Dashboards Programme green colour has been used as the call to action colour.
+The Pensions Dashboards Programme green color serves as the call-to-action hue.

-A secondary button style is created for secondary calls to action on a page.
+A secondary button style is crafted for secondary calls-to-action on a page.

-Hyperlinks are in Pensions Dashboards Programme green colour – the call to action colour.
-Multiple states are defined for compliance with the WCAG 2.1 AA (web accessibility).
+Hyperlinks are presented in the Pensions Dashboards Programme green color, aligning with the call-to-action theme.
+Multiple states are defined to ensure compliance with WCAG 2.1 AA web accessibility standards.